aschneiderman/talon-notes/talon-for-dragon-users.md

 Say Some  [Letters](basics-write/Alphabet.md), or  `help alphabet`
 -  spell that -- e.g., spell that title trap air look odd near (title: capitalize)
 -  press shift trap air, press control  sun
+-  capitalize letters by prefixing them with “ship”. “ship drum” will output D instead of d.
+-  If I wanted to write the number 1000, I would say one zero third, to repeat the 0 character 3 times.

 navigate some text:
 - go right, go right fifth, the word right, go line end/start, escape Backspace